amanrai2508/cltv/README.md

 Our first release - Module 1, is now available.
 It focuses on generating customer insights and estimating the potential pLTV opportunity size, enabling business decision-makers to evaluate the potential ROI of pLTV initiatives.

 LTVision is the first step on the pLTV journey.
-To learn more about Meta’s thought leadership on pLTV, please download our [whitepaper](https://github.com/facebookincubator/LTVision/raw/refs/heads/main/Predicting-LTV-Whitepaper.pdf#).
+To learn more about Meta's thought leadership on pLTV, please download our [whitepaper](https://github.com/facebookincubator/LTVision/raw/refs/heads/main/Predicting-LTV-Whitepaper.pdf#).

 # Getting Started
 -------------------